 to assume court-sanctioned responsibility for a person’s major personal or financial decisions.

-to respond and be present to a protégé immediately on a short term basis until a long term advocate can be recruited, oriented and matched.
+A Crisis Advocate will respond to and be present for a protégé immediately during a crisis, on a short term basis until the crisis has passed and a long term advocate can be recruited, oriented and matched.

-to offer your skills, talents, expertise, and influence to a citizen advocate who is advocating for his or her protégé.
+An Advocate Associate will offer his/her skills, talents, expertise, and influence to a citizen advocate who is advocating for his or her protégé.
 Advocate associates are needed in the areas of networking, political savvy, law, journalism, financial planning, housing, employment, medical, and education.

-An individual who serves on a committee formed by the board, but is not a director of the board.
+Committee Members serve on a committee formed by the board, but are not a director of the board.
 A person may serve on one or more committees, including public relations, fundraising, Citizen Advocacy, or other ad hoc committees.
 A committee member may also focus on a specific sector of the community, such as business, labor, Churches, etc.

-A person who gives financial support to sustain Citizen Advocacy in the Bibb County area, either personally or professionally.
+A Financial Sponsor gives financial support to sustain Citizen Advocacy in the Bibb County area, either personally or professionally.
 Such support is purely voluntary.